-It shall be unlawful for any solicitor or canvasser as defined in section 7.20.2 to engage in such business within the Town without first obtaining a license therefor in compliance with the provisions of this Chapter.
+It shall be unlawful for any solicitor or canvasser as defined in the Chapter to engage in such business within the Town without first obtaining a license therefor in compliance with the provisions of this Chapter.
 The provisions of this Chapter shall not apply to any person exempted under Chapter 100 or 101 of the General Laws.